 How long does it take to lose weight gained after giving birth?

-Immediately after your childbirth, you will lose up to 12 pounds corresponding to the baby, amniotic fluid, and placenta weights.
+Immediately after your childbirth, you will lose up to 12 pounds corresponding to the baby, amniotic fluid, and placental weights.
 The remaining weight from your enlarged uterus, fat stores, breast tissue, and liquid mainly in legs and hands will gradually reduce over weeks or months after the birth.
 The speed is variable in each case, but generally between the second to third month, it is possible to recover your previous weight, provided that you control your food intake with a balanced diet and resume some sort of physical activity; if not it can be very difficult to get back in shape.

 The abdomen is the hardest part